 Early detection is the most successful way to treat and heal Cancer.

 Here are four important steps you should take:

-More than 80% of breast cancercases are discovered when the woman feels a lump, 26% would not have been visible by Mammogramy!
+More than 80% of breast cancer cases are discovered when a woman feels a lump herself, 26% would not have been visible by Mammography!